nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 1. Change NGINX logging to help troubleshoot pod performance issues.
 1. Set up and run Prometheus and Grafana with Helm, to monitor your cluster, apps and Ingress Controller.
 1. Launch a new application, JuiceShop, and test it.
-1. Enable some of the Advanced features of NGINX Plus, like Active Healthchecks, Caching, Sorry pages, mTLS, and Blue-Green split client testing.
+1. Enable some of the Advanced features of NGINX Plus, like Active Healthchecks, Caching, Sorry pages, End-to-End TLS, and Blue-Green split client testing.

 -------------